 PwC Denmark is subject to a quality control review by the Danish Business Authority.
-The quality control review is performed annually, and the last review was carried out end 2019.
-The firm's quality control system are reviewed on a continuous basis over a three-year period in accordance with a rotation plan.
+The firm's quality control system is reviewed on a continuous basis over a three-year period in accordance with a rotation plan.
 Moreover, each year, assurance engagements are singled out for specific reviews.

-The Danish Business Authority's reports from these quality controls are publicly available and can be obtained at: https://erhvervsstyrelsen.dk/afgoerelser-revision-og-revisorer
+The quality control review is performed annually, and the lastest review was carried out at the end of 2020.
+When the reports from these quality controls are final, they are made publicly available and can be obtained at: https://erhvervsstyrelsen.dk/afgoerelser-revision-og-revisorer